Updated: 8/1/20 | August 1st, 2020

 Unless you seize the moment, that temp job you’re in just until you find something new is more likely to be the job you still have years from now.

-One of my favorite scenes in one of my favorite movies, Up in the Air, is when George Clooney’s character fires J. K. Simmons’ character Bob.
 Bob is obviously upset — he has kids (one with asthma) and he feels like a failure.
 Instead of being sympathetic, George Clooney tells him he is a failure and reads Bob’s résumé: he went to the French culinary institute to study cooking and worked in a fancy French restaurant.
-To quote:
+To quote the film:

 What George is telling Bob is that now he has a chance to follow his dreams: to work with food instead of a job that saps his soul — because he has nothing left to lose.